htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

   resulting in the jobs being held.
   :jira:`2467`

+- Fixed a bug where an illformed scitoken could crash a *condor_schedd*.
+  :jira:`2504`

 - Fixed a bug where resource claiming would fail if the *condor_schedd* had :macro:`SEC_ENABLE_MATCH_PASSWORD_AUTHENTICATION` enabled and the *condor_startd* had it disabled.